banafshaahmadyar/calculator/README.md

 Between Two number we should add Operation sign that do Operation.

 ## Calculator architecture
-* For bulidjng of this calculator we use HTML,CSS and mainly javascript
+* For buliding of this calculator we use HTML,CSS and mainly javascript
-*
+## Page information
+* This calculator has one page that all operation and numbers include to this page